Q: What's the purpose of St'ArtUp317?

 Q: Who is responsible for the insurance of the storefront/window?

-A: If you do a pop-up in a retail space which allows you to welcome visitors/customers, you will need to secure a general liability (1M coverage) policy in order to participate in the pilot.
+A: If you do a pop-up in a retail space which allows you to welcome visitors/customers, you will need to secure a general liability (1M coverage) policy in order to participate in the program.
 We also strongly recommend securing insurance for your inventory/fixtures.
 If you're doing an installation in a window, we still strongly suggest that you get insurance on the contents of the windows.

 Q: If my proposal is not accepted this time around, should I apply again for the next season of pop-ups?